 To me, Lángos are like savory donuts and I love donuts (especially German Berliner) so so much!

 They are really great at any time of day, although I would think they'd be most perfect for a casual lunch or even a fun brunch.

 There is nothing too complicated about this recipe, and if you don't own a deep fryer (I don't), a pot of avocado oil will do.
 Avocado oil has also become my go-to oil for sautéing, but you can use any high heat oil for deep frying.
 A clip-on frying thermometer is all you really need.

 Do yourself a favor and make a batch of these right now.
 You can tell Szilvia and I 'Danke' later.
 By the way, she does speak German and lives in Vienna now, but you could also say 'Köszönöm' in Hungarian.

-Spekulatius, one of Germany's most popular cookies, is making its debut on my blog next week in shape of a German cheesecake!
-Make sure to subscribe to my blog now, so you're not missing out when this new cake recipe post goes live!
+Make sure to subscribe to my blog now, so you're not missing out when new German recipes go live!

 Lángos: Hungarian Fried Flatbread

 - 250 g sour cream

 - 1 clove garlic